-The control cost arising from the energy loss in implementing each gate also needs a careful analysis.
-On one hand, the quantum computer is often said to consume a large amount of energy due to the complicated experimental setup under the current technology and, in this regard, might be considered to be less energy-efficient compared to the classical computer.
-But this argument overlooks the fact that the energy loss in implementing each quantum gate can still be upper bounded by constant $O(1)$ per physical gate, regardless of the size of problems to be solved by the computer; that is, the apparent difference in the energy efficiencies between quantum and classical computers is that of the constant factors per implementing each physical gate.
-With this observation, we derive an achievable upper bound of the control cost of quantum and classical computation from the number of gates used for performing the overall algorithm.
+The control cost, arising from the energy loss in implementing each gate, also needs careful analysis.
+On one hand, the quantum computer is often said to consume a large amount of energy due to the complicated experimental setup under the current technology and, in this regard, might be considered to be more energy-consuming than the classical computer.
+But this argument overlooks the fact that the energy loss in any scalable implementation of each quantum gate is reasonably upper bounded by, at most, a polynomial factor per physical gate (and usually upper bounded by a constant factor) as the size of problems to be solved by the computer increases; that is, the apparent difference in the energy efficiencies between quantum and classical computers is that of the cost per implementing each physical gate.
+With this observation, we derive an achievable upper bound of the control cost of quantum computation from the number of gates used for performing the overall algorithm.
 On the other hand, as opposed to the above saying, it is also often said that the quantum computer could save energy compared to the classical computer due to the large quantum speedup in solving some problems.
-This logic also overlooks another fact that the constant factor of the control cost per implementing a classical gate can be made extremely small compared to that of a quantum gate.
+This logic also overlooks another fact that the control cost per implementing a classical gate can be made extremely small compared to that of a quantum gate.
 Due to this fact, the quantum advantage in time complexity does not straightforwardly lead to that of energy consumption over classical computation, especially in the case where the control cost of each classical gate is negligibly small; for example, imagine a limit of idealization where the friction and the electric resistance are negligible, and then, no energy loss occurs regardless of the number of gates to be applied.
+For example, it is indeed proposed to use superconducting materials for classical computation, which may allow for nearly dissipation-free classical computation in the future (see, e.g., Ref.~\cite{Mukhanov2011}).
 Thus, unlike the upper bound of the control cost, a lower bound of the control cost can be, in principle, arbitrarily close to zero even if the runtime of the computation is long.